Regent Granite

 Quartz countertops are stain-resistant because they are non-porous.
 This means that spills and stains will not be absorbed into the surface.

 However, permanent markers/inks and some chemicals, solvents or dyes may cause permanent discoloration to the surface and should be avoided.
-If any of these things come into contact with your quartz countertop, wipe them up immediately and rinse with plenty of water.
+If any of these products come into contact with your quartz countertop, wipe them up immediately and rinse with plenty of water.
 If the stain persists, moisten a cloth with Goo Gone®, or a comparable product and rub it into the stain.
 Rinse thoroughly with warm water to remove any cleaner residue.

 Quartz Heat Resistance